The Marine Biological Association Postgraduate Conference returns to Plymouth in 2018, for its 15th anniversary, at the University of Plymouth.

 - 22 May: Conference talks, poster session and conference dinner at the Marine Biological Association

 - 23 May: Conference talks, science and communication workshop and conference farewell and prizes ~15:00.
-Informal option for evening dinner and drinks
+Informal option for evening dinner, drinks and a Gin Distillery tour

 Jacob Bedford, Danielle Bridger, Harriet Dale, Jack Dickenson, Graham Epstein, Chloe Game, Tarja Hoffmeyer, Molly James, Anaëlle Lemasson, Kirsty McQuaid, Nils Piechaud, Adam Rees, Thomas Stamp, Svenja Tidau and Leah Trigg